obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Add cursors to editors and implement editing
+    + Add an event system
 + Position two editors side by side with some margins
 + Have an editor struct, which will have all the associated data:
     + text buffer